G-PATE: Scalable Differentially Private Data Generator via Private Aggregation of Teacher Discriminators

 \section{Related Work}

-Proposed by Dwok et al., differential privacy~\cite{dwork2008differential} formalizes the vague concept of privacy into a provable property.
-Following this work, researchers have proposed different methods to design differentially private statistical functions and machine learning models~\cite{bassily2014private,chaudhuri2011differentially,abadi2016deep,mcsherry2007mechanism,friedman2010data}.
-Recently, various approaches have been proposed for differentially private data generation.
-Priview~\cite{qardaji2014priview} generates synthetic data based on marginal distributions of the original dataset, and PrivBayes~\cite{zhang2017privbayes} trains a differentially private Bayesian network.
+Differential privacy~\citep{dwork2008differential} is a notion that ensures an algorithm outputs general information about its input dataset without revealing individual information.
+So far, researchers have proposed different methods to design differentially private statistical functions and machine learning models~\citep{bassily2014private,chaudhuri2011differentially,abadi2016deep,mcsherry2007mechanism,friedman2010data}.
+Private aggregation of teacher ensembles (PATE) is proposed to train a differentially private classifier using ensemble mechanisms.
+Scalable PATE~\citep{papernot2018scalable} improves the utility of PATE with a Confident-GNMax aggregator that only returns a result if it has high confidence in the consensus among teachers.
+However, PATE and Scalable PATE are only applicable to categorical data (i.e., class labels) as shown in prior work.
+Differentially private data generative models have also been proposed.
+Priview~\citep{qardaji2014priview} generates synthetic data based on marginal distributions of the original dataset, PrivBayes~\citep{zhang2017privbayes} trains a differentially private Bayesian network, and MWEM~\citep{hardt2010simple} uses the multiplicative weights framework to maintain and improve a distribution approximating a given data set with respect to a set of counting queries.
 However, these approaches are not suitable for image datasets since the statistics they use cannot well preserve the correlations between pixels in an image.

-Both DP-GAN~\cite{xie2018differentially} and PATE-GAN~\cite{yoon2018pategan} apply differential privacy to the training process of generative adversarial networks (GAN).
-They both ensure differential privacy while training the discriminator, and the privacy property of the generator is guaranteed by the post processing property of differential privacy~\cite{dwork2014algorithmic}.
-Different from their approaches, \name{} improve the use of privacy budget by only ensuring differential privacy on the generator, which is the part that actually needs to be released for synthetic data generation.
-This improvement allows us to incur lower utility loss on the synthetic data under the same privacy constraint.